-- At Boggy Creek site, midge larvae survival was not affected during 5-day exposure.
-Percentage emergence of midge larvae was impacted when exposed to sediments from 0-3, 3-13, 13-27 and 27-47 cm depths.
-However, exposure to deeper sediment layer at 47-67 cm did not impact midge emergence.
-Sex ratios was skewed in midge larvae exposed to the sediment layers from 0-3 and 27-47 cm depth at Boggy Creek site - At Point Sturt North site, midge larvae survival was not affected.
-Growth was impacted in midge larvae exposed to sediments from 12-25 and 25-42 cm depths.
-Percentage emergence of midge larvae was also impacted in sediments collected from 12-25 and 25-42 cm depths.
-Sex ratios were not skewed in midge larvae exposed to the sediment at all depths.
+- At Boggy Creek, midge larvae survival was not affected during 5-day exposure.
+Percentage emergence of midge larvae was impacted when exposed to sediments from the upper four layers.
+However, exposure to the layer at 47-67 cm did not impact midge emergence.
+Sex ratios were skewed in midge larvae exposed to the sediment layers from 0-3 and 27-47 cm depth at Boggy Creek. - At Point Sturt North, midge larvae survival was not affected.
+Both the growth and emergence of midge larvae were impacted when exposed to sediments from 12-25 and 25-42 cm depths.
+Sex ratios were not skewed in midge larvae exposed to any sediments.

-The ecotoxicological assessment of surface water, pore water and sediments at different depths at the two sites confirms that the contaminants generated at the ASS impacted sites at deeper sediment depths if bioavailable, could be severely toxic to aquatic organisms.
+The ecotoxicological assessment of surface water, pore water and sediments at different depths at the two sites, four years after inundation, confirms that the contaminants generated at the ASS impacted sites, at deeper sediment depths, are potentially severely toxic to aquatic organisms.
+If this monitoring was undertaken during or straight after the water had returned, the surface sediments may also have posed this risk level to aquatic organisms.